SevlaMare/robotGame/README.md

 - ESlint and Stylelint (Linters) <br>
 - GitHub Actions (CI Tool) <br>
 - Git, Github and VScode <br>

+## Game Design

+### Objective of the game
+* Play until reach the top 10.

+### Game Mechanics
+* Shoot ninjas to earn points.
+* Keep moving to avoid ninjas or is game over.

+### Scope
+* Kind: Shooter
+* Platform: Desktop web browser
+* Target: Build and deploy in 5 days, using free assets only.

 ## Getting Start